TAP INTO YOUR LOCAL ECOSYSTEM AND ITS INHERENT RESILIENCE!!!!!

 For more information and to register details contact the following:

-The course will end with the required student design projects that will utilize a budding permaculture site in Northern Kentucky and other possible locations.
-The sites often come from the students themselves or apart of our local network.
+The course will end with the required student design projects that will utilize a budding permaculture site in Northern Kentucky, Treasure Lake.
 By using an actual physical site for the design projects, students will gain the experience of completing a full design from walking the land during the initial assessment to mapping

 and measuring to client interviews and final presentations.
 It’s a great opportunity to contribute to the local permaculture scene as often the projects are carried onward.